edsu/diary/README.md

 ---

+## 5/2/2023

+Dear diary,

+What an unusual day it has been!
+My curiosity got the better of me as I decided to explore the abandoned *hoff* *enterken*, *mountings* creaking under each hesitant step.
+The atmosphere was heavy with the echoes of long-forgotten *nachschüsse* *matins* – I could almost hear the gentle hum of *nuns* in prayer.
+The *exigences* of their lives seemed *parcelled* within these walls, creating a haunting background music to my afternoon of exploration.

+I stumbled upon a peculiar library, the shelves adorned with a *robing* of dust and old books.
+Amongst these were several volumes by Walter *Bagehot*, which *zacked* my attention as a history enthusiast.
+As I began *analysing* the yellowed pages, I was struck by the realisation that this place might have been an *experimental* convent, its walls guarding untold tales of *profiling* and *denunciation*.

+But what truly *floored* me was the discovery of a hidden chamber where a lone, withered diary lay.
+It seemed like a *vigil* for someone who was now lost to the sands of time.
+As the sun sunk beneath the *afternoone* horizon, I left the *hoff* *enterken* with the sensation that I carried with me a piece of history, one that had been waiting for someone to unravel its secrets and give voice to the countless souls confined within.

 ## 5/1/2023

 I was *schlaffing* *comfortably* in my bed when the sheer embarrassment of my recent *unbidden* *onanistic* habit hit me, a habit I thought was already dead and buried.
 I sighed, remembering the wise words of *Baragar* *Tyson*, the eccentric philosopher who *inculcated* in me the significance of self-discipline.
 Having joined his group of intellectual *guerillas* last year, I took pride in living by his principles – or so I thought.
 As fate would have it, the image of a golden-haired, ethereal beauty kept glowing and glittering in my dreams, as if my consciousness had *regenerated* a long-forgotten desire.
 I quickly decided to distract myself by *clumping* away to my wardrobe, *clicking* it open and running my fingers through the smooth *rayons* and soft *shea* fabrics.
 Though it was only a small consolation, it brought solace to my disconcerted mind.
 I needed to refocus and not let this moment of weakness define me.